You are here

 Effect of air pollution reductions on mortality during the COVID-19 lockdown: A natural experiment study

 This multicountry study will evaluate whether changes in mortality are associated with changes in ambient NO2 and PM2.5 levels before, during, and after the lockdown and disentangle the short-term effects of NO2 versus PM2.5 on mortality.
 The analysis will be conducted in four countries: China, Germany, Italy, and the United States.

 Effect of Air Pollution Reductions on Mortality during the COVID-19 Lockdown: A Natural Experiment Study

-Kai Chen1, Massimo Stafoggia2, Susanne Breitner3, Patrick L. Kinney4, Yiqun Ma1, Federica Nobile2, Anne Marb3, Robert Dubrow1
+Kai Chen1, Yiqun Ma1, Federica Nobile2, Anne Marb3, Robert Dubrow1, Massimo Stafoggia2, Susanne Breitner3, Patrick L. Kinney4

 1Yale School of Public Health, New Haven, CT, USA; 2Lazio Region Health Service, Rome, Italy; 3Ludwig-Maximilians-Universität München, Munich, Germany; 4Boston University School of Public Health, Boston, MA, USA

-Results & Conclusion.
-This study will provide a thorough assessment of the health benefits from air pollution reductions during the COVID-19 lockdowns and causal evidence on the relationship between NO2 air pollution and mortality.
+Conclusion.
+This study will thoroughly assess the health benefits of air pollution reductions during the COVID-19 lockdowns and provide causal evidence on the effects of NO2 and PM2.5 on mortality.